-Some of that advantage is offset by the language barrier and alphabet though, so it can be better to pay a bit more and have some guidance than to learn enough Bulgarian to do it completely independently.
-If nothing else, bring a good phrase book.
+Some of the advantage of cheap travel prices in Bulgaria is offset by the language barrier and alphabet though, so it can be better to pay a bit more and have some guidance than to learn enough Bulgarian to do it completely independently.
+If nothing else, bring a good phrase book or app.

-You can read a nice feature story I wrote after my trip through the country in late April here: From Red to Green in Bulgaria.
+You can read a nice feature story I wrote after touring through the country in late April here: From Red to Green in Bulgaria.

 Hotel & Hostel Prices in Bulgaria

-Where foreigners go, there are plenty of cheap places to stay to choose from.
+Where foreigners go, there are plenty of cheap places to stay to choose from in Bulgaria.
 Off the beaten path though, you may end up with a homestay or simple guesthouse.
 This is a place where two/three people traveling together can up their comfort level significantly: a private room for two/three is generally just double/triple the cost of a hostel bed.
-Internet is usually included, often breakfast is as well.

 Some of the cheapest beer in Europe, tasty food grown near where you’re eating it, and a wide array of firewater for bargain prices.
 You won’t spend a lot of money to eat well or have your own private party when traveling through Bulgaria.
 What’s not to like?
 Well if you’re a vegan or a tea-totaler, a lot.
 Everything is served with cheese or yogurt and alcohol is cheaper than soda.